National Park Service LogoU.S. Department of the InteriorNational Park ServiceNational Park Service

 Less than two miles up the Thunder Creek Trail, a major bridge spans the turquoise creek.

-This trail begins in ancient forests and takes the hiker on a sojourn into the heart of the park, following the cloudy-blue, glacier-fed creek from its lower forested reaches to its origins high on the heathered slopes of Park Creek Pass.
+The Thunder Creek Trail begins in ancient forests and takes the hiker on a sojourn into the heart of the park, following the cloudy-blue, glacier-fed creek from its lower forested reaches to its origins high on the heathered slopes of Park Creek Pass.
 Day hikers can take an easy stroll two miles (3.2 km) to the first bridge, or do a longer, more strenuous hike up to Fourth of July Pass or farther along the main trail.
-Backpackers enjoy this trail as a shoulder-season getaway, or mid-season as a multi-day trip up and over the spectacular Park Creek Pass into the Stehekin Valley.
+Backpackers enjoy the lower reaches of the Thunder Creek Trail as a shoulder-season getaway, or mid-season as a multi-day trip up and over the spectacular Park Creek Pass into the Stehekin Valley.
 See the detailed trail description for more information on this area.

 Special Concerns:

-• Pets and firearms are prohibited in the National Park (south of McAllister Camp).
-Pets (on leash) and hunting are allowed within the Ross Lake National Recreation Area.
+• Pets and hunting are prohibited in the National Park (south of McAllister Camp).
+Leashed pets and hunting are allowed within the Ross Lake National Recreation Area.

 • Park Creek Pass is very steep and holds its snow until late in the season—ice axes are required for early-season navigation.